kwgoodman/la/doc/source/work.rst

     array([0, 2])

 Be careful of the difference between indexing with indices and indexing with labels.
-In the first exmaple below 4 is an index; in the second example 4 is a label element:
+In the first example below 4 is an index; in the second example 4 is a label element:
 ::
     >>> y.lix[['a']:4]